dp7sv/Puzzle-Poetry/Python/README.md

 ## Other notes

 - maybe fast check contigious spaces
-- super vague idea
-	do some sort of version control instead storing copies of the board for each level.
-	(like the hashy link list git uses)

 - pre-compute small chunks of boards.
 I.e.
     - here's this 5x6 board